mikeekert/Weekend4-ImageGallery/README.md

 * Node/Express - to serve your files
 * Angular - client-side logic
 * CSS - flex your style muscles
-* Heroku - to make your site available to the world
+* Heroku - to make your site available to the world (Pro Mode)

 ## Wireframes